 You might be tempted by this car and then wonder if the GT86 is going to cost an arm and a leg in depreciation compared to something with a premium badge, say an Audi TT Coupe.
 A car with four rings on its bonnet has to be a safer home for your money right?
 Wrong, as it happens.
 Buy an entry-level TT and it'll be worth 49 per cent of its new price three years down the road.
 BMW's 220i Coupe?
 That retains around 43 per cent.
 The GT86?
 Try 58 per cent for size.

 And the news keeps on getting better when you come to examine day-to-day running costs.
 The GT86 is reasonably economical.
-Yes, we know that the published figures are usually a bit of a farce that you'll never get near, but Toyota quotes 36.2mpg on the combined cycle and every person we know who's run one has reported averages of over 30mpg.
-Emissions aren't quite so clever at 181g/km for the manual car, although the automatic (rather surprisingly) does drop that to 164g/km.
+Yes, we know that the published figures are usually a bit of a farce that you'll never get near, but Toyota quotes 33.2mpg on the WLTP combined cycle for the manual (or 32.8mpg for the auto) and every person we know who's run one has reported averages of over 30mpg.
+Emissions aren't quite so clever at 191g/km (NEDC) for the manual car (or 193g/km for the auto).
 Finally, all this is backed up by Toyota's excellent aftermarket care package that includes a five year 100,000 mile warranty.
 What's not to like?